Cordcutter TV Firmware

 HD DVR recordings on the Cordcutter TV take about 2.2 GBytes per hour of TV.
 So, a 64Gb thumb drive will store about 30 hours of TV.
 A 128Gb thumb drive will hold 60 hours of TV recordings.

-Note: The DVR feature requires Cordcutter TV firmware 411 or later and Android app version 2.30 (or later) or iOS app 2.31 (or later).
+- the DVR feature requires Cordcutter TV firmware 411 or later and Android app version 2.30 (or later) or iOS app 2.31 (or later).

 I am seeing a bad TV signal.
 What can I do to fix this?